expo/expo/docs/pages/preview/eas-update/deployment-patterns.md

 Advantages of this flow:

 - This flow allows you to control the pace of deploying to production independent of the pace of development.
-This adds an extra chance to test your app and avoids yours user having to download a new update every time a PR is landed.
+This adds an extra chance to test your app and avoids your user having to download a new update every time a PR is landed.
 - It's easy to communicate to your team, since deploying updates occurs when merging into GitHub branches named "staging" and "production".

 Disadvantages of this flow: